 - Higher R-values sustain higher heat fluctuations thereby increasing the longevity of the roofing material.

 - A substantial roofing component is sourced from recycled material.

 - Green roofing enables vegetation to be cultured in growth conducive layers embedded in a waterproofed membrane.

 How does one know a roofing system needs repair?

-By the time leaks and more serious damage wreak havoc on roofing systems, the symptoms like peeling wallpaper, cracked paint, and discoloration of plasterboards start making their presence felt indoors.
+By the time leaks and more severe damage wreak havoc on roofing systems, the symptoms like peeling wallpaper cracked paint, and discoloration of plasterboards start making their presence felt indoors.
 Half yearly inspections of the roof are vital for uncovering the following defects:

 - The shingles have cracked, become warped or have gone missing.

 - The seams have loosened up, permitting ingress of moisture.

 - Surface granules have shorn off and have started collecting in the gutter and are blocking the downspout.